-Stepping into the wood-paneled room, with tables draped in white cloths and a ceiling tented with a large Indian-print carpet, you may feel like you've entered a British officers' club from the late 1800s.
-During the day the clientele seem to be mostly embassy and foreign-service workers, which just adds to that atmosphere.
-At night it changes over to a mix of neighbors and tourists dining their way through the offbeat menu that's half Italian and half Indian.
-For those in the mood for spice, a half-dozen curries are on offer (the fish and prawn curries are the stars).
+Stepping into the wood-paneled dining room, with tables draped in white linens and a ceiling tented with a colorful carpet, you may feel like you've entered a British officers' club from the late 1800s.
+During the day the clientele seem to be mostly embassy employees and foreign-service workers, which just adds to that atmosphere.
+At night it changes over to a mix of neighbors and tourists enjoying the offbeat menu that's half Italian and half Indian.
+For those in the mood for spice, a half-dozen reasonably hot curries are on offer (the fish and prawn curries are the stars).
 For something milder, pasta is the thing, and the excellent lasagnas are the house specialty.
-The waitstaff are trained to sell, and can sometimes seem a little pushy.
+The waitstaff is trained to sell and can sometimes seem a little pushy.

 View deals in Buenos Aires for vacation packages, hotels, airfare, and more from our partners!More